raydot/nailing-the-coding-interview/chapters/07-heaps.md

 print(findKthLargest([3, 2, 3, 1, 2, 4, 5, 5, 6], 4))  # 4
 ```

-**Why this works:** Instead of sorting the entire array (O(n log n)), we maintain a min heap of size k.
-As we iterate through the array, we keep only the k largest elements in the heap.
+**Why this works:** Instead of sorting the entire array (O(n log n)), you can maintain a min heap of size k.
+As you iterate through the array, keep only the k largest elements in the heap.
 The smallest element in this heap is the kth largest element overall.

-**Time Complexity:** O(n log k) - we iterate through n elements and each heap operation takes O(log k)
+**Time Complexity:** O(n log k) - iterating through n elements and each heap operation takes O(log k)
 **Space Complexity:** O(k) - the heap stores at most k elements

 ---